A new, rich recipe with lots and lots of chocolate, chocolate sprinkles, cacao, Lindt Lindor chocolate, cream, coffee and rum.

 While melting away, whisk 2 egg yolks, 2 eggs, 50g white sugar and 8 tbsp rum.
 Add the melted chocolate and 125g Quark (I think it’s curd cheese in English?
 I remember it was super difficult to get it in the UK.
 If all else fails, Greek yoghurt could work as a substitute but it’ll make it even denser and richer.
 You have been warned.).
 Add 4 tbsp instant coffee.
 Whisk 250g cream until whipped and add that, too.
 Pour the mixture over the cake base and let it rest at a cool place over night.
 I just left it outside on my balcony in deep winter and that worked perfectly.

 Fast forward to 4-24 hours later, ready for the final step.
 Again, heat up the water hot pot and set up le bain-marie to melt 150g dark bitter chocolate, 1 tbsp butter and 1 tbsp honey.

-Whisk 125ml cream with some stabilizer and pour the chocolate fondue into it.
-Let it cool down a bit – it doesn’t have to be cold, lukewarm is fine – and adjust it to the cake, sides and top.
-Use a dough scraper to get it all nice and smooth.
+Whisk 125ml cream with some stabilizer and pour the ready-made chocolate fondue into it.
+Let it cool down a bit – it doesn’t have to be cold, lukewarm is fine – and smear it onto the cake and, the sides.
+Make it all smooth with a dough scraper.
 Unwrap Lindt Lindor dark bitter chocolate balls and cut them in halves.
 Set them on the outer ring of the cake, one half for each slice, and one in the middle.
-Sprinkle chocolate sprinkles or grated chocolate everywhere – I personally love the dark bitter sprinkles but that’s up to you, really.
+Sprinkle chocolate sprinkles or grated chocolate everywhere – I personally love the dark bitter sprinkles but that’s up to you.